TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.hdinsight/compactionqrecommendation-public.md

   "version": 1.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/hdinsight/hbase/apache-hbase-advisor",
-  "description": "Consider increasing your compaction threads for compactions to complete faster", "longDescription": "We observe that the compaction queue in your region servers are more than 2000.
+  "description": "Consider increasing your compaction threads for compactions to complete faster", "longDescription": "The compaction queue in your region servers are more than 2000.
 This suggests that more data is waiting to be compacted.", "potentialBenefits": "Faster compactions would ensure that the reads are faster in case there are multiple versions of the data.", "actions": [
     {